MarcHamamji/runner.nvim/README.md

 ## Contribution

-  This project uses [StyLua](https://github.com/JohnnyMorganz/StyLua) for enforcing code style, and has a [pre-commit](https://pre-commit.com/) hook setup for running it automatically. `runner.nvim` also has a Github Action that runs the linter on every Pull request.
-If a check doesn't pass on a specific Pull request, please lint the code and commit it again.
+  This project uses [StyLua](https://github.com/JohnnyMorganz/StyLua) for enforcing code style, and has a [pre-commit](https://pre-commit.com/) hook setup for running it automatically.
+It also has a Github Action that runs the linter on every pull request.
+If a check doesn't pass on a specific pull request, please lint the code and commit it again.

-  For running them locally, you have to have them installed on your system:
+  For running these tools locally, you have to have them installed on your system:

 - [StyLua Installation](https://github.com/JohnnyMorganz/StyLua#installation)
 - [pre-commit Installation](https://pre-commit.com/#install)